Collaborators

 Roles give you fine-grained control over who can do what.
 There are four roles that can be assigned to any collaborator.

 Each project has a unique set of roles that are managed by the project owner.
-For example, you can be an “developer” in one project and a “viewer” in another.
+For example, you can be a “developer” in one project and a “viewer” in another.

 Project ownership